High-Intensity Resistance Training: Should You Try It?

 Workouts aren’t boring

-These workouts require you to be focused and engaged — there’s no time to get bored!
-In fact, many people find that they stick to high-intensity resistance training more than traditional weights training.
+These workouts require you to be focused, engaged and give it your all — there’s no time to get bored!
+The challenge, pace and variety mean many people find they stick to high-intensity resistance training more than traditional weights training.

 Risks of high-intensity resistance training

 As this is a form of high-intensity training, you need to have a base level of fitness before you start.
 It’s also not a form of exercise you want to do every day.

 You should allow at least 48 hours between these workouts for your body to recover, prioritise rest days each week and listen to your body’s signals so you don’t risk burnout or injury from overtraining.

 If you’re keen to try high-intensity resistance training, here are some tips to make your workout effective and enjoyable!

 With any intense workout, playing powerful beats can help you to maintain your focus and keep the energy high!
 A motivating workout playlist is a must for high-intensity workouts, so grab your headphones and find your favourite workout songs before you start.

 A high-intensity resistance workout can last anywhere between 12 and 45 minutes.
 If you are new to this style of training, start with shorter workouts and increase the length as your body adapts and your confidence builds.